LucyBot-Inc/documentation-starter/README.md

 A commercial version of the LucyBot console is also available for a one-time licensing fee.

 Additional features include:
+* Simple customization and branding
+* Inject custom CSS and JavaScript
+* Include unlimited Markdown/HTML sections
+* Customized navigation bars
+* Custom authentication schemes
+* API galleries and discovery
 * Sample code generation
 * Recipes (step-by-step tutorials for complex workflows)
 * Embeddable UI components
-* Simple customization and branding
-* Custom authentication schemes
-* API galleries and discovery
 * Support via phone and e-mail

 Please contact sales@lucybot.com for more information